 As of September 1999, Tirekicking Today became an Internet-only publication, dropping the printed edition.
 In 2005, it went on hiatus, due to the press of other editorial duties; but a revival began in February 2006.

 All articles and reviews that appear in Tirekicking Today are available for reprinting in other publications, or for broadcast on radio or television.
-For more information and rates, please e-mail us at JF@tirekick.com or send a letter to: P.O.
-Box 30103 - Chicago, IL 60630-0103.
+For more information and rates, please e-mail us at JF@tirekick.com.
+We also welcome appropriate links.

 James M. Flammang has been writing about cars professionally since the mid-1970s.
 Often "on the road" to cover vital industry events and new-product introductions, he deals with nearly every aspect of the auto industry and trade (with the exception of motorsports).

 Flammang is a past president of the Midwest Automotive Media Association.
-He is also a member of the International Motor Press Association, the Automotive Press Association, and the Society of Automotive Analysts.
+He is also a member of the International Motor Press Association and the Freelancers Union.
 He has appeared on radio and TV as an automotive expert, talking about new vehicle models and issues of importance to consumers.

-Flammang attends several major auto shows each year, including those at Detroit, Chicago, and New York, and has covered the shows in Paris, Toronto, and Bologna (Italy).
-He also attends a variety of trade conventions and conferences, including those held by the National Automobile Dealers Association, the National Automotive Finance Association, and Auto Remarketing magazine.
+Until recently, Flammang attended several major U.S. auto shows each year, and has covered the shows in Paris, Tokyo, Toronto, and Bologna (Italy).
+He also attended a variety of trade conventions and conferences, including Used Car Week, held by Auto Remarketing magazine.

 One of Flammang's past books is a detailed history of the Chicago Auto Show.
 Illustrated with more than a thousand photographs, many never before seen in print, it tells the full story of the longest consecutive-running auto show in America, from the beginning of the twentieth century to the turn of the next century.